charles-uno/charles-uno.github.io/_drafts/2019-04-24-mtgsalvation-summary.md

 ## Caveats and Conclusions

+As noted above, the model has superhuman "instincts" about the order of the deck.
+This means it's a bit too good when making choices about drawing cards with [[Explore]] or [[Sheltered Thicket]].
+Luckily, the effect is small. [[Sheltered Thicket]] goldfishes better than [[Shivan Oasis]] once per fifty-ish hands.
+Some of that benefit is real, while some is bias due to bias.
+That puts the scale of the bias around 1%, comparable to our other uncertainties.
+We don't have a direct comparison for [[Explore]], but we'd expect the effect to be even smaller.
+The computer's "instincts" only matter when it's making a choice, and [[Explore]] only presents a choice if we have the option to do something else instead.

+After considering our uncertainties, we're not able to distinguish a difference between [[Cinder Glade]] and [[Sheltered Thicket]].

+In 98% of hands, they both play like [[Shivan Oasis]].

+Each is better than [[Shivan Oasis]] once per fifty-ish hands.

 In 98% of hands, [[Cinder Glade]] might as well be [[Shivan Oasis]].
 Either we don't draw it, or it enters the battlefield tapped, or it enters the battlefield untapped at a time when it doesn't matter.
 Maybe we’re playing it turn two off an [[Explore]], or it’s turn three and we only have a single ramp spell, or it’s turn four and we’ve already got all the mana we need.
 It's only once per fifty-ish hands that [[Cinder Glade]] enters the battlefield untapped in a way that shaves a turn off our clock.

 We can get a similar boost from [[Shivan Oasis]].
 Once per fifty-ish hands, we can cycle it, draw something relevant, and win a turn faster.
 This is likely an overestimate, due to the model's superhuman "instincts" about the order of the deck, but the verdict remains the same: [[Cinder Glade]] and [[Sheltered Thicket]] both goldfish better than [[Shivan Oasis]], but only marginally.
 And recall why we made the comparison in the first place.
 The cycling on [[Sheltered Thicket]] is a significant advantage in games that go long.
 If [[Cinder Glade]] and [[Sheltered Thicket]] perform comparably in the early game -- which they do -- [[Sheltered Thicket]] is clearly better overall.